 - Medicines required for resuscitation or other medical emergency are clearly defined and are regularly monitored.
 These medicines are readily accessible in suitable packaging and available for use at all times.
-Accessible records are maintained relating to the regular monitoring of medicines required for resuscitation or other medical emergencies - Equipment for resuscitating patients is in line with the Resuscitation Council (UK) - Resuscitation equipment is checked and restocked to ensure all equipment remains in working order and suitable for use at all times.
-Checks are carried out daily by a designated person and recorded - Policy and procedural guidance, in relation to the management of resuscitation and medical emergencies, are in place - Management of resuscitation and medical emergencies is included in staff induction and update training is provided annually - Staff have knowledge and understanding of managing resuscitation and medical emergencies - All 'do not resuscitate decisions' are documented by the most senior health care professional caring for the patients, with the reason and date for review in the patients clinical record.
-This information is provided to other relevant health professionals and is reviewed and documented by the planned review date or when there are any significant changes in the patient's condition
+Accessible records are maintained relating to the regular monitoring of medicines required for resuscitation or other medical emergencies - Equipment for resuscitating children and young people is in line with the Resuscitation Council (UK) - Resuscitation equipment is checked and restocked to ensure all equipment remains in working order and suitable for use at all times.
+Checks are carried out daily by a designated person and recorded - Policy and procedural guidance, in relation to the management of resuscitation and medical emergencies, are in place - Management of paediatric resuscitation and medical emergencies is included in staff induction and update training is provided annually - Staff have knowledge and understanding of managing resuscitation and medical emergencies - All 'do not resuscitate decisions' are documented by the most senior health care professional caring for the child and young person, with the reason and date for review in the child or young person's clinical record.
+This information is provided to other relevant health professionals and is reviewed and documented by the planned review date or when there are any significant changes in the child or young person's condition